nanettegirzi/beep-boop/README.md

   * Example Input: 1
   * Example Output: Boop

-  * Program replaces numbers divisible by 3 with a sentance.
+  * Program replaces numbers divisible by 3 with a sentence.
     * Example Input: 30
     * Example Output: "I'm Sorry.
 I'm afraid I can't do that for you."

 ## Known Bugs

-_Font End working, back end logic currently not working_
+When a user enters a number with both a 1 and a zero, it returns Beep, when it should just return Boop.

 ## Support and contact details

-_If you have any issues, please email ngirzi@gmail.com_
+If you have any issues, please email ngirzi@gmail.com

 ## Technologies Used

-_HTML, CSS, JavaScript, jQuery, Bootstrap, Git, GitHub_
+HTML, CSS, JavaScript, jQuery, Bootstrap, Git, GitHub

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*

 Copyright (c) 2018 **_Nanette Girzi_**